-UPC Insurance review for 2021
+UPC Insurance Review

 UPC Insurance is an insurance company specializing in homeowners insurance.
 Also known as United Property and Casualty, the company has been in business since 1999.
 In 2018, subsidiary Journey Insurance was launched to further their home and commercial property offerings, though the division of these companies is rather unclear as claims still go through UPC.